-Only knee sleeves from manufacturers accepted onto the "Approved List of Apparel and Equipment for Use at IPF permetitions" shall be permitted for use in competitions.
-In addition, any such sleeves from approximation and accurate the competitions of the competition of the compet must meet all the specifications of the IPF Technical Rules; knee sleeves which breach any IPF Technical Rule shall not be permitted for use in competitions.
+Only knee sleeves from manufacturers accepted onto the "Approved List of Apparel and Equipment for Use at IPF Competitions" shall be permitted for use in competitions.
+In addition, any such sleeves from approved manufacturers must meet all the specifications of the IPF Technical Rules; knee sleeves which breach any IPF Technical Rule shall not be permitted for use in competitions.